Noel Devine: Professional career

-2011 NFL Combine

-2011 NFL Draft
+Pre-draft

-Despite Devine's high-profile coming out of high school and subsequent successful college career, he was projected to be a seventh-round pick in the 2011 NFL Draft.
-His injuries, coupled with his inability to perform at the NFL Combine, prevented him from being drafted.
+Despite Devine's high-profile coming out of high school and subsequent successful college career, he was projected as a late-round pick in the 2011 NFL draft.
+He ultimately went undrafted.

 Philadelphia Eagles

 Devine was signed by the Philadelphia Eagles as a free agent on July 26, 2011.
 The Eagles waived him on July 30 after he left the squad.

 Omaha Nighthawks

 The Omaha Nighthawks of the United Football League signed Devine on August 18, 2011.

 Montreal Alouettes

-Devine signed with the Montreal Alouettes of the Canadian Football League on February 10, 2012.
+Devine signed with the Montreal Alouettes of the Canadian Football League (CFL) on February 10, 2012.
 In six games with the Alouettes, Devine fumbled six times, including a three-fumble game on August 8 during a 38–13 loss to the Toronto Argonauts.
 After fumbling a punt-return in the fourth quarter, he left that game with an ankle injury.
 In a telephone interview with the Montreal Gazette on August 9, interim head coach and general manager Jim Popp suggested Devine may be released by the team, when and if he is cleared to play by the medical staff.